niplav/site/resolving.md

 set](https://en.wikipedia.org/wiki/Feedback_arc_set) ([Sun et al.
 2017](./doc/preference/breaking_cycles_in_noisy_hierarchies_sun_et_al_2017.pdf "Breaking Cycles in Noisy Hierarchies")).

-Outside of the academic literature, Aird and
+Outside of the academic literature, [Aird &
-Shovelain represent inconsistent preferences as [vector fields](https://en.wikipedia.org/wiki/Vector_Field) on a state space (for example states with more/less security and more/less wealth), where a vector $\mathbf{v}$ at a specific point $\mathit{p}$ in the vector field indicates a preference for a change in the direction of
+Shovelain 2020](https://www.lesswrong.com/posts/ky988ePJvCRhmCwGo/using-vector-fields-to-visualise-preferences-and-make-them "Using vector fields to visualise preferences and make them consistent") represent inconsistent preferences as [vector fields](https://en.wikipedia.org/wiki/Vector_Field) on a state space (for example states with more/less security and more/less wealth), where a vector $\mathbf{v}$ at a specific point $\mathit{p}$ in the vector field indicates a preference for a change in the direction of
-$\mathbf{v}$ at $\mathit{p}$ [Aird & Shovelain
+$\mathbf{v}$ at $\mathit{p}$.
-2020)](https://www.lesswrong.com/posts/ky988ePJvCRhmCwGo/using-vector-fields-to-visualise-preferences-and-make-them "Using vector fields to visualise preferences and make them consistent").

 However, as they note, such a vector field can have inconsistencies in the form of [curl](https://en.wikipedia.org/wiki/Curl_\(mathematics\)).
 They then discuss the restrictions on the vector field so that it